 [4.]
 5. Except as otherwise provided in this subsection, any matter discussed by the executive board when it meets in executive session must be generally noted in the minutes of the meeting of the executive board.
-The executive board shall maintain minutes of any decision made pursuant to subsection [3] 4 concerning an alleged violation and, upon request, provide a copy of the decision to the [unit's owner who was the subject of the hearing] person who was subject to being sanctioned at the hearing or to his designated representative.
+The executive board shall maintain minutes of any decision made pursuant to subsection [3] 4 concerning an alleged violation and, upon request, provide a copy of the decision to the funit's owner who was the subject of the hearing person who was subject to being sanctioned at the hearing or to his designated representative.

 [5.]
-6. Except as otherwise provided in subsection [3,] 4, a unit's owner is not entitled to attend or speak at a meeting of the executive board held in executive session.
+6. Except as otherwise provided in subsection [3.]
+4, a unit's owner is not entitled to attend or speak at a meeting of the executive board held in executive session.

-116.3109 1.
+Sec.
+68. NRS 116.3109 is hereby amended to read as follows: 116.3109 1.
 Except as otherwise provided in this section and [unless the bylaws] NRS 116.31034, and except when the governing documents provide otherwise, a quorum is present throughout any meeting of the association if [persons entitled to cast 20 percent of the votes that may be cast for election of the executive board] the number of members of the association who are present in person or by proxy at the beginning of the meeting [.] equals or exceeds 20 percent of the total number of voting members of the association.